reycelhuffman/CS-for-JS-Regex/Develop/gist-template.md

 \b matches on a word boundary, i.e., the previous or subsequent character is not a word character
 ### Quantifiers
 Quantifier	Description
+Quantifiers indicate numbers of characters or expressions to match.

+Examples:

 *	Match zero or more times.
 +	Match one or more times.